Xand3rxx/wise-flask-mvp/README.md

 * Flask
 * PostgreSQL

+## Git Instructions
+When you start developing, commit all of your work on a topic branch:
+* before merging with the main branch
+* make sure to give the topic branch clear, descriptive name

+As a general best practice for writing commits:
+* make frequent, smaller commits
+* use clear and descriptive commit messages
+* update the README file, if necessary

 ## Wise Flask (MVP) Application Development Procedures

 List the appropriate steps to successfully run this application on a local environment.